odino/odino.github.com/source/_posts/2012-02-24-scaling-through-hinclude.markdown

        type="text/javascript"></script>
 ```

-whenever you need to aggregate data from a sub-recource you
+whenever you need to aggregate data from a sub-resource you
 only need to **add an hinclude tag**:

 ``` html